BottleRock 2023: A Sit-Down With The Band High Noon

 Want to attend college in the Golden State but don’t know which public university system works best for you?
 You have nothing to worry about—we’ve got you covered.
 The University of California (UC) and the California State University (CSU) are both well-respected public university systems but have various differences.
 If you’re conflicted about applying to UC or CSU, there are several factors to keep in mind—affordability, admission process, location preferences, campus size, and academic ambitions.
 For a better understanding of which public university system is the right fit for you, here’s a UC vs. Cal State guide to help you decide.

-Established in 1868, the University of California public research university system now consists of 10 campuses: Berkeley, Davis, Irvine, Los Angeles, Riverside, San Diego, San Francisco, Santa Barbara, Santa Cruz, and Merced.
-The UC schools have grown to have more than 280,000 students, 227,000 faculty and staff, and 2 million alumni living and working around the world.
-The UC system’s motto is fiat lux, meaning “Let there be light.”
+Founded in 1868, the University of California has evolved into a comprehensive public research university system that includes 10 campuses: Berkeley, Davis, Irvine, Los Angeles, Riverside, San Diego, San Francisco, Santa Barbara, Santa Cruz, and Merced.
+Today, the UC system boasts a vibrant community of over 280,000 students and 227,000 faculty and staff members, with a global alumni network exceeding 2 million individuals.
+Embracing the motto "fiat lux," which translates to "Let there be light," the UC schools continue to illuminate knowledge and innovation across diverse fields.

 Usually, the University of California schools have 20,000 or more undergraduates—the campuses are pretty large.
 The public university system offers 160 academic disciplines and 800 programs in total.
 The system’s newest school is UC Merced; it opened its doors in 2005.
 This campus has the smallest undergrad enrollment at only 8,000, whereas UC Los Angeles has the largest at 31,600.